Abdullahkhidr/habit-tracker/README.md

 ## How to Use

 ### 1. Getting Started
-- Download and install the app from your respective app store.
+- Download and install the app from your Respective app store.
 - Upon launching the app, you can immediately start creating habits and tracking your progress—no sign-up or registration required.

 ### 2. Creating a Habit